SK-2022/SK-2022/README.md

 - 👋 Hi, I’m @SK-2022.
 - 👀 I’m interested in learning how to become a fullstack developer focused on deploying web-based apps using MERN stack.
 - 🌱 I’m currently learning the basics of programming and working on basic projects using HTML, CSS and Javascript.
-- 💞️ I’m looking to collaborate around August 2021 when I feel I've learnt enough on my own to work with others.
+- 💞️ I’m looking to collaborate around October 2021 when I feel I've learnt enough on my own to work with others.
 - 📫 You can contact me on my email mikachiusiwa@gmail.com

 <!---